IRATI/stack/rina-tools/src/rinacat/README.md

 ## Misc.
 Notes, as of current version:
   * rinacat now allows setting some flow properties, see --help for details.
 It will eventually by default request a reliable, in-order, stream flow for maximum compatibility with existing Linux commands.
 However, the current version (as of the above date) uses the default flow spec provided by rina_flow_spec_default unless either the -u (unreliable) or -r (reliable) option is used, in which case it sets the flow spec accordingly.
 This is to work around a near-term bug in the stack that causes a crash if a reliable flow is requested.
   * rinacat lets a server specify the sole application name that is allowed to connect to it (by using the normally-optional-in-server-mode -a option), and will refuse flow requests from any other app.
 This is untested, and unlikely to work as expected at this time.
-It should include some wild-card name flexibility, and could include setting requirements on incoming flow specs (e.g., reliable vs. unreliable, stream vs. record), via command-line options since only the person specifying the application receiving rinacat’s output knows what it needs.
+It will be enhanced to include some wild-card name flexibility, and could include setting requirements on incoming flow specs (e.g., reliable vs. unreliable, stream vs. record), via command-line options since the person specifying the application receiving rinacat’s output knows what it needs.
 Details will be finalized when the behavior of the rina-api library with application and AE names and instances becomes clearer and we gain experience with what is found useful.
+  * Note that the --sdusize value used must be smaller than the MTU of the underlying transport(s) if fragmentation isn't in use.
+The default sdusize is currently set to 1024 to make it unnecesssary to override it on the command line when transporting over Ethernet without fragmentation -- a larger value would improve performance, but could cause overly-long SDUs to be dropped.